 Shannon Wells was named the ninth head coach in program history by UVA director of athletics Carla Williams on April 26, 2021.

 Wells came to Virginia after serving on staff for seven seasons (2014-20) at the University Florida under volleyball coaching legend Mary Wise.
 Wells was promoted associate head coach in 2017 after serving as an assistant coach from 2014-16.
-She also served as the Gators’ recruiting coordinator for all seven of her years in Gainesville.
+She also served as the Gators’ recruiting coordinator for all seven of her years in Gainesville, where she also mentored seven AVCA All-Americans.

 Wells, who signed former UVA middle blocker Alana Walker, guided the graduate transfer to finish the 2021 regular season second in the nation and atop the ACC in blocks per set (1.51).
 Walker’s 1.51 blocks-per-set average was also good for second all-time in a single season in program history.
 Additionally, Wells mentored UVA outside hitter Brooklyn Borum, who was named an ACC All-Freshman Team selection after leading the Cavaliers in kills per set and reception percentage.